neumannd/cell_bounds_figures_for_cf_conventions/Readme.md

 # Purpose

 I suggested to add a few figures to the CF-Conventions' section [7.1 Cell Boundaries](http://cfconventions.org/Data/cf-conventions/cf-conventions-1.7/cf-conventions.html#cell-boundaries) explaning the order of `bnds` coordinates graphically.
 This repository holds R scripts to create such graphics.
+The discussion on the figures takes/took place in issues [#193](https://github.com/cf-convention/cf-conventions/issues/193) of the CF-Conventions GitHub repository.

 # Types of graphics